trailblazer/trailblazer.github.io/gems/trailblazer/2.0/rails.md

 ## Render

-The gem overrides `ActionController#render` and now allows to render a `Trailblazer::Cell`.
+The gem extends `ActionController#render` and now allows to render a `Trailblazer::Cell`.

     class SongsController < ApplicationController
       def create